Russian pop star linked to Trump family releases bizarre music video

 Breaking News Emails

-Emin Agalarov, the Russian pop star who is said to have helped arrange Donald Trump Jr.'s meeting with a Russian lawyer during the 2016 presidential campaign, released a new music video on Tuesday.
+Emin Agalarov, the Russian pop star who is said to have helped arrange Donald Trump Jr.'s meeting with a Russian lawyer at Trump Tower during the 2016 presidential campaign, released a new music video on Tuesday.

 Oh, and a guy playing North Korean dictator Kim Jong Un shows up at the end.

-But there are other notable — and puzzling — moments in the new video.
+There are other puzzling moments in the video.
 Agalarov hands a leather briefcase to a woman resembling Ivanka Trump, then shoots a coy grin at the camera.
 He appears to exchange a wad of cash with an actress playing Daniels, the adult-film performer who claims she had an affair with Trump.
-White House aides have denied that Trump had an affair with Daniels.
+White House aides have denied the allegation.

-"Got Me Good" at times sounds like a break-up track, with Agalarov playing the role of a spurned lover, such as when he croons: "Wish you at least said let's break up / Wish you could say how you feel / But you keep on playing / And every time that you go."
+"Got Me Good" at times sounds like a break-up track, with Agalarov playing the role of a spurned lover, crooning: "Wish you at least said let's break up / Wish you could say how you feel / But you keep on playing / And every time that you go."

 But it also plays like a conspiracy thriller, with several shots of a shadowy figure watching surveillance footage on a panel of monitors — a possible nod to lurid allegations about the president in the 35-page dossier compiled by former British intelligence agent Christopher Steele.

-The video ends with apparently real footage of Trump saying, "Emin, I can't believe you," taken from a video in which Trump wished the pop star a happy birthday.
-The action then abruptly cuts to an actor playing Kim Jong Un, who munches on popcorn and laughs maniacally.
+The video ends with apparently authentic footage of Trump saying, "Emin, I can't believe you," taken from a video in which Trump wished the pop star a happy birthday.
+The action then abruptly cuts to the figure watching the monitors — the actor playing Kim, who munches on popcorn and laughs maniacally.

-The political message of the video was not entirely clear.
-Julia Ioffe, a correspondent for GQ who has written extensively about Russia under President Vladimir Putin, raised one possibility.
-She tweeted that American viewers were being "trolled and made fun of by Emin Agalarov."
+The video's political message is not entirely clear.
+Julia Ioffe, a correspondent for GQ who has written extensively about Russia under President Vladimir Putin, raised one possibility, tweeting that American viewers were being "trolled and made fun of by Emin Agalarov."

-Natalia Veselnitskaya, the Russian lawyer who met with Donald Trump Jr. during the 2016 campaign, told NBC News last year that Agalarov was key in setting up the gathering.
-She claimed at the time that she had never met Agalarov, who happens to be the son of Azerbaijani-Russian oligarch Aras Agalarov.
+Natalia Veselnitskaya, the Russian lawyer who met with Trump Jr., told NBC News last year that Agalarov was key in setting the meeting up.
+She claimed at the time that she had never met Agalarov, who is the son of the Azerbaijani-Russian oligarch Aras Agalarov.